RobinMalfait/placebo/examples/readme/code.md

+We can also write messages that are very long.

 Last but not least, we have the `notes` feature.
 You can add notes to your diagnostics if you want to provide even more information.

+Oh, and we can also add notes to different diagnostics within the same block.
+We can do this by adding superscript indicators next to each message and before each note.
+This allows you to visually see which note belongs to which diagnostic.